Fun Cutting Activities

 • Please note: for a left handed child, the spiral needs to go the "other" way!

-My Cutting Printables E-Book provides you with spiral snakes for both left handed and right handed children.
+My Cutting Printables Pack provides you with spiral snakes for both left handed and right handed children.
 There are also thicker and thinner line options, to cater for novice and more experienced scissor cutters.

 Back to Top